 Complete the online application.
 In the online application, please provide the contact information of three professional references.
 The application system will contact your references via email and request that they submit their recommendations through the online system.
-The fee for the application is \$60.
+The application fee is \$60.
 You will be asked to submit payment online upon the completion of your application.